Expertise: International trade, U.S.-Asia political economy, corporate governance

-Glen S. Fukushima is a Senior Fellow at the Center for American Progress, where his work focuses on U.S.-East Asian relations, U.S.-Japan relations, and international political economy.
+Glen S. Fukushima is a nonresident senior fellow at American Progress, where his work focuses on U.S.-East Asian relations, U.S.-Japan relations, and international political economy.

-From 1990 to 2012, Fukushima was based in Tokyo as a senior executive with several major multinational corporations, including as vice president of AT&T Japan Ltd.; president of Arthur D. Little Japan; president & CEO of Cadence Design Systems Japan; president & CEO of NCR Japan; and president & CEO of Airbus Japan.
+From 1990 to 2012, Fukushima was based in Tokyo as a senior executive with several major multinational corporations, including as vice president of AT&T Japan Ltd.; president of Arthur D. Little Japan; president and CEO of Cadence Design Systems Japan; president and CEO of NCR Japan; and president and CEO of Airbus Japan.
 He also served two terms as president of the American Chamber of Commerce in Japan from 1998 to 1999 and vice president from 1993 to 1997.

-Before embarking on his business career, he was based in Washington, D.C., as director for Japanese Affairs (1985–1988) and deputy assistant of U.S. Trade Representative for Japan and China (1988–1990) at the Office of the U.S. Trade Representative, or USTR.
+Before embarking on his business career, he was based in Washington, D.C., as director for Japanese Affairs (1985–1988) and deputy assistant of U.S. Trade Representative for Japan and China (1988–1990) at the Office of the U.S. Trade Representative.
 In 1993, he was offered, but declined, to be the U.S. assistant secretary of Commerce for International Economic Policy.
-He began his career at the law firm of Paul, Hastings, Janofsky & Walker.
+He began his career at the law firm of Paul, Hastings, Janofsky and Walker.

 He is a member of the Council on Foreign Relations, Tokyo Club, and Tokyo Rotary Club.
 Until June 2001, he served for eight years in the White House-appointed positions of vice chairman of the Japan-United States Friendship Commission and vice chairman of the U.S. panel of Joint Committee on United States-Japan Cultural and Educational Interchange, or CULCON.
 He was chairman of the Mori Art Museum Best Friends, a member of the Director’s Circle of the San Francisco Museum of Modern Art, and a member of the Tokyo Committee of Human Rights Watch.

-A native of California, Mr. Fukushima was educated at Stanford University, Harvard University Graduate School of Arts and Sciences, Harvard Business School, and Harvard Law School.
+A native of California, Fukushima was educated at Stanford University, Harvard University Graduate School of Arts and Sciences, Harvard Business School, and Harvard Law School.
 At Harvard, he was awarded a National Science Foundation fellowship.
-He has studied and worked in Japan for more than 20 years, including at Keio University, a daily newspaper, an international law firm, and as a Fulbright fellow and a Japan Foundation fellow at the Faculty of Law, University of Tokyo.
+He has studied and worked in Japan for more than 20 years, including at Keio University, a daily newspaper; an international law firm; and as a Fulbright fellow and a Japan Foundation fellow at the Faculty of Law, University of Tokyo.